Future UI and the End of Design Sandboxes

-In a short time, we’ve gone from designing and developing web pages—points on the map of the information superhighway – accessed through browsers, to entire packages of interconnected applications, delivering content and experiences across an array of form factors, resolutions, and interaction patterns.
+In a short time, we’ve gone from designing and developing web pages—points on the map of the information superhighway accessed through browsers—to future UIs: a vast array of interconnected applications delivering content and experiences across a range of form factors, resolutions, and interaction patterns.

-The object of our practice was once placing an intricate series of boxes, type, and buttons onto a relatively reliable browser screen (and eventually a mobile app screen).
+The object of the digital designers’ practice was once placing an intricate series of boxes, images, text, and buttons onto a relatively reliable browser screen (and eventually a mobile app screen).

-This was the breadth of the experience that we delivered to our users.
-We must now consider that our products exist as components within complex systems of components that interact with, swap information with, and sometimes even disappear behind other parts.
+This was the breadth of the experience delivered to people.
+But now, designers must consider that products exist as separate entities within complex systems of components that interact with, swap information with, and sometimes even disappear behind other parts.

 And this goes beyond just content.
-We have to consider how every feature or service we offer to our end users exists within and cooperates with other components of multiple systems and platforms.
+Today, designers must consider how every feature or service offered to people exists within, and cooperates with, other components of multiple systems and platforms.

-In the beginning of the mobile revolution, designers were focused on creating apps that deliver a similar experience: well-designed and controlled sandboxed environments that users interacted with to consume content or accomplish a task and then exited.
+At the beginning of the mobile revolution, designers focused on creating apps that deliver an experience similar to websites: well-designed and controlled, boxed-in environments that people interacted with to consume content or accomplish a task, and then exited.

-Most of this happened within a screen, and designers had a good deal of control over the delivery.
+Most of the interaction happened within the confines of a screen, and designers had a good deal of control over the delivery.

 The proliferation of diverse, interconnected technologies has also meant that a single product will be experienced and interacted with differently in different contexts.

-An alert to a message might appear on a user’s smart watch while they’re en route to a meeting.
+An alert to a message might appear on a person’s smartwatch while they’re en route to a meeting.

-Rather than having to find, and open the messaging app, the user has the option to respond within the notification and possibly send out a pre-composed quick reply with one tap and perhaps engage with the message more deeply on another device later.
+Rather than having to find, and then open the messaging app, the user has the option to respond within the notification and send out a pre-composed quick reply with one tap, and engage with the message in more depth later, on another device.

-This means that our atomic unit has to be deliverable through varied experiences tailored to the context of interaction.
+What this means is that an atomic unit—a micro-component of interaction—has to be delivered through varied UIs (and user experiences) tailored to the context of communication.

-Chances are, the user is not composing a long-form email reply on a jog.
-They probably won’t be opening up a laptop for the sole purpose of using the one-button reply that was so handy on their wearable.
-They might never even read the notification on a screen, and instead listen to the content to a voice-activated virtual assistant.
+Chances are, the user is not composing a long-form email reply while jogging.
+They probably won’t open a laptop for the sole purpose of using the one-tap response that was so handy on their wearable.
+They may never even read the notification on the screen, but instead, listen to the content to a voice-activated virtual assistant.

 Paul Adams writes, “In a world where notifications are full experiences in and of themselves, the screen of app icons makes less and less sense.
 Apps as destinations makes less and less sense.
-Why open the Facebook app when you can get the content as a notification and take action — like something, comment on something — right there at the notification or OS level.
 Why open up separate apps for your multi-destination flights and hotels in a series of vendor apps when a travel application like TripIt can present all of that information at once—and even allow you to complete your pre-boarding check-in?
 In some cases, the need for screens of apps won’t exist in a few years, other than buried deep in the device UI as a secondary navigation.”

-Apps like the explosively popular WeChat allow users to do things like send and receive money, call a cab, and receive updates on its arrival time, search for a restaurant, and book a table or book a hotel – all through a text-based interface that neatly removes the need for a user to navigate to individual apps to use their functionality.
+Apps like the popular WeChat allow people to do things like transfer money, call a cab and receive updates on its arrival time, search for a restaurant and book a table, or find a hotel nearby - all through a text-based interface that removes the need for a user to navigate to individual apps to accomplish a series of tasks.

 In The Future of UI?
-Old School Text Messages, Kyle Vanhemert looks to the proliferation of text-based platforms that increasingly replace the need for the GUI.
-The services that apps provide will be increasingly accessed outside of the apps themselves.
+Old School Text Messages, Kyle Vanhemert looks to the proliferation of text-based platforms that frequently replace the need for a graphical user interface.
+The services that apps provide will increasingly be accessed outside of the apps themselves.

-When we start to consider designing for the world of iOT, we’re abdicating even more control over the interface—creating products and services that might not be accessed through a screen at all.
+Designing for the world of IoT means abdicating even more control over the interface—creating products and services that might not be accessed through a screen at all.

 When the touch-based screen revolutionized mobile devices, designers suddenly had a treasure trove of new modes of interaction to leverage, like swipes, pinches, taps, double-taps, long-taps, tap-and-drag that went well beyond the point-and-click.

-Now users are swiping and pinching in thin air or waving tagged accessories in front of sensor-equipped devices, where we can’t explicitly guide our users with the same visual cues—now what?
+Now people are swiping and pinching in the air or waving tagged accessories in front of sensor-equipped devices where designers can’t expressly guide them with the standard visual cues—what is the designer to do now?

-In a sense, this means we’re looking at designing predictable, reusable interaction patterns.
+In a sense, this means designing predictable, reusable interaction patterns.

-In many ways, the app as the unit of design—at least in the way we’ve been looking at it so far—is vanishing.
+The mobile app as the unit of design—at least in the way it has been looked at so far—is disappearing.

-The standalone application is becoming the secondary, or even tertiary, destination for users to receive the services we offer.
-Even that the boxes and buttons are slipping into the background, so how do we realign to meet our users’ needs best?
+The standalone application is becoming the secondary, or even tertiary, destination for people to receive the content and services that products offer.
+How can designers realign their approaches to best meet people’s needs?

-In a world where the amount of available information and number of competing services is expanding exponentially, the best way to be heard is to be shared and distributed across an array of platforms and contexts.
+In a world where the amount of available information and the number of competing services is expanding exponentially, the best way to make an impact is for quality information to be shared and distributed across an array of platforms and contexts.

-What this means is that ideally users are going to be receiving our content in ways that we cannot explicitly control, often within multiple wrappers.
+What this means is that ideally, people are going to receive content in ways that cannot be precisely controlled, often within multiple wrappers.

-We are going to be asking ourselves, as designers, a whole new set of questions.
+Designers will be asking themselves a whole new set of questions.

-- How can I format my content to adjust to an array of viewports and even screen-minimal devices?
+- How can content be formatted to adjust to an array of viewports and even screen-minimal devices?

-- What are the most appropriate and useful interaction patterns we can offer as actions to take within a notification?
+- What are the most appropriate and useful interaction patterns that can be offered as actions to take within a notification?

-As users are spending less time inside of our destinations, how do we create experiences that can be completed elsewhere?
+As people are spending less time inside destinations, such as mobile apps, how can designers create experiences that can be interacted with and completed elsewhere?

-Can the push notification for an upcoming calendar event give the user a set of common controls to book a flight, make travel suggestions, or order flowers without requiring the user to ever open the app itself?
+Can a push notification for an upcoming calendar event give people a set of standard controls to book a flight, make travel suggestions, or order flowers without requiring the user to open the app itself?

-How do we design app functionalities that work with and inside of other apps to provide our specific services to users that are compelling enough to exceed the competition?
+How can designers create app functionalities that work with other apps to provide specific services to people but are also compelling enough to exceed the competition?

-If the component is the new unit of design, the new object of our practice, how do we define it?
-The component in question will be defined differently in each case and has different implications for every product, but I would like to propose some examples to help designers and developers, when thinking about their products as parts of systems rather than as neatly-boxed destinations.
+The component in question will be defined differently in each case, with different implications for every product.
+Let’s look at some examples that may help designers when thinking about their products as system components, rather than as neatly-boxed destinations.

 Let’s start with notifications as a simple pattern.